 Programs Currently Covered in this Document

 This document is intended to cover the majority of residential and non-residential programs offered in Illinois.
-Programs covered as of the writing of this document are listed in tables at the beginning of the residential and non-residential sections.
+Programs covered as of the writing of this document are listed in tables at the beginning of Section 3: Commercial, Industrial, and Public Sector Protocols and Section 4: Residential and Low Income Sector Protocols.
 If the design of a given program changes significantly, then it may mean that the NTG protocol listed for that program in this document is no longer appropriate.
 If that happens, the evaluator should follow the procedures outlined below under “Diverging from the IL-NTG Methods.”